Velkur-Bharath/Crime_Analysis/README.md

 # Crime_Analysis
-Creative insights on crime reports provided by Boston Police Department (BPD).
+Useful insights on crime reports provided by Boston Police Department (BPD).

+USED: Databricks, SQL.
+DATA: stored in DBFS.